microgenlab/porefile/README.md

  * Use `-profile podman` to run the pipeline using [Podman](https://podman.io/).

  #### Other configuration (for dev mostly)
   * `-profile test`: Tests the pipeline on a local machine with low resources using a toy dataset (5K ONT reads) included in the repo.
 Mostly used to develop on my desktop machine.
 Assigns at most 16Gb of RAM and 4 cpus per process.
-To run the test using Singularity as container engine (takes about ~5min on a Intel Core i7-4790, 32Gb RAM):
+To run the test using (say) Singularity as container engine (takes about ~5min on a Intel Core i7-4790, 32Gb RAM):
   `nextflow run microgenlab/porefile --minimap2 -profile test,singularity`
   * `-profile nagual`: Configuration to use at IPMont servers.